huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `ssl_enable` - (Optional, Bool) Specifies whether to enable the SSL for MySQL database.

+* `description` - (Optional, String) Specifies the description of the instance.
+The value consists of 0 to 64 characters, including letters, digits, periods (.), underscores (_), and hyphens (-).

+* `dss_pool_id` - (Optional, String) Specifies the exclusive storage ID for Dec users.
+It is different for each az configuration.
+When creating an instance for Dec users, it is needed to be specified for all nodes of the instance and separated by commas if database instance type is not standalone or read-only.

 * `tags` - (Optional, Map) A mapping of tags to assign to the RDS instance.
 Each tag is represented by one key-value pair.